nmcc1212/shades-of-purple-windows-terminal/README.md

 Open  your ZSH preferences using ```nano ~/.zshrc``` and change the theme variable to ``ZSH_THEME="shades-of-purple"``.

-change your font to [Inconsolata for Powerline](https://github.com/powerline/fonts/blob/master/Inconsolata/Inconsolata%20for%20Powerline.otf) in the windows terminal settings (ctrl+,)
+change your font to [Inconsolata for Powerline](https://github.com/powerline/fonts/blob/master/Inconsolata/Inconsolata%20for%20Powerline.otf) in the windows terminal settings, ubuntu (under profiles) > appearance > font face

 Refresh ZSH by typing ```source ~/.zshrc``` on the command line.